 - to provide positive experiences for people to enjoy day trips and holidays

-We offer a wide ranging activity programme both recreational and educational and arrange day trips and holidays.
+We are gradually reintroducing our wide ranging activity programme both recreational and educational and arranging day trips and holidays.
 We also provide information and advocacy, bereavement support, hospital visits, as well as liaison with voluntary and statutory agencies.
 Many members have difficulty with mobility and we provide transport to and from the premises when possible.

 Trinity Network has a small number of dedicated workers, each committed to providing a high level of support for members.
 This includes a Manager, Support Workers, Mini Bus Drivers, Kitchen Staff and Cleaners.

 The South Leeds Team Ministry Charity Limited was set up a number of years ago by the United Reformed Churches in South Leeds.
 This allowed the church to operate a number of community projects within the area and enabled them to access grants from a number of funding agencies.
 The Elders of the churches are the Directors of the Charity.